Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC: Hardware Experiments

 \subsection{Results For Multi-Object Pushing}

 In the 3- and 4-object tasks, we shorten the planning horizon to maintain a real-time control rate, as the growing number of contacts would otherwise slow down computation (Table~\ref{tab:controller_params}).
 While a shorter horizon can limit long-term look-ahead, it enables faster reasoning per step and higher sampling rate, yielding a practical trade-off.
 With these settings, we conducted a total of 227 trials, comprising 10 experiments for the 2-object case, 6 for the 3-object, and 5 for the 4-object case.
 Each experiment was run until 10 successful trials were achieved.
-Our method achieved a 92.5\% success rate (210/227), with detailed results under both tight and loose tolerances presented in Table~\ref{tab:multi_object_result}.
+Under the tight tolerance, our method achieved a 92.5\% success rate (210/227), with time-to-goal statistics for both tight and loose tolerances reported in Table~\ref{tab:multi_object_result}.
 All failures occurred when an object moved beyond the robot's reach.
 The mean time-to-goal for these tasks was approximately 96.4s, 191.1s, and 315.7s for the 2-, 3-, and 4-object settings, respectively.
 These numbers do not scale linearly with the number of objects because goal assignments are permuted across objects in each trial, requiring object rearrangements that introduce additional execution time.